glennklockwood/ior/doc/sphinx/userDoc/scripts.rst

 get applied until after the ``-f`` option (and its constituent runs) are complete.

-Input scripts are specified using the long-form option names that correspond to each command-line option.
+Input scripts are specified using the long-form option names that correspond to each command-line option described in the :ref:`Options` page.
 In addition to long-form options,

     * ``IOR START`` and ``IOR END`` mark the beginning and end of the script
     * ``RUN`` dispatches the test using all of the options specified before it